katcorr/acstats-thesis/README.md

+# ARCHIVED FOR 2020 THESIS STUDENTS

+Current students should be using acthesis for the most up-to-date version.

 # acstats-thesis

 This project was inspired by the [bookdown](http://github.com/rstudio/bookdown) package and is an updated version of Chester Ismay's Senior Thesis template in the `reedtemplates` package [here](http://github.com/ismayc/reedtemplates).